gowthamvishnu/jenkins-Q-A/README.md

 21) What is Groovy?
 A)Groovy from Apache is a language for Java platform.
 It is the native scripting language for Jenkins.
 Groovy-based plugins enhance Jenkins with great interfaces and build reports that are dynamic and consistent.

+22)How to change jenkins default port? a)In windows: go to the location where jenkins is installed..if it is windows machine from command line use
+  cmd: java -jar jenkins.war --httpport=9090
+  In case you want to change the default jenkins port on Linux, You can go to /etc/default/jenkins
+  Add --httpPort=9999 or whatever port to JENKINS_ARGS.
+  Then you should restart Jenkins with sudo service jenkins restart.